 Each person in the Information Technology department has their own specific focus and responsibilities.

 Paul LaClair is our Information Technology Administrator.
 He came to UNH Franklin Pierce in July of 2000 after spending one year in public education as a computer technician.
 Responsible for managing all things IT-related at UNH Franklin Pierce, you can contact Paul directly with any IT-related questions or concerns that you may have.

 Phone: (603) 513-5203

-Jacob Dusseault is our Learning Space Technology Technician.
-He joined UNH Franklin Pierce in December of 2022 and has the responsibility of maintaining the school's ever-growing inventory of audio-visual/multimedia equipment, ensuring that it is functional and available to the entire UNH Franklin Pierce community.
+CJ Quinn is our Learning Space Technology Technician.
+He joined UNH Franklin Pierce in April of 2023 and has the responsibility of maintaining the school's ever-growing inventory of audio-visual/multimedia equipment, ensuring that it is functional and available to the entire UNH Franklin Pierce community.

 Phone: (603) 513-5177